 I have a lot of friends making 6- and 7-figure incomes.
 Some of them even make it “passively.”
 All of them work harder than you would ever imagine, even the passive guys.
 In order for me to go on a 3-week vacation, it took nearly a year of building systems, hiring people, and systematically testing how far we could push it to remove me from day-to-day management.

-And finally, when I felt ready, I vanished, stuffing my face with unimaginably large, spicy meals and returning a man who expected beautiful Asian women to bow to me everywhere.
-Thank you Asia.
+And finally, when I felt ready, I vanished, stuffing my face with unimaginably large, spicy meals.
+Thank you, Asia.

 Would you call that “passive”?